engineblock/engineblock/docs/dev_activity_internals.md

 ## Iterating a Cycle

-While an activity is running, each of its slots has a running motor which does the following:
+While an activity is running, each of its slots has a running motor which does the following continuously.

 1. Verify Motor control state, stop if signalled
 1. Read the next input value (a long) from the Input.